parsing-science/pymc3_models/CODE_OF_CONDUCT.rst

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers (nicole@parsingscience.com).

 This Code of Conduct is adapted from the Contributor Covenant, version 1.2.0, available at https://www.contributor-covenant.org/version/1/2/0/code-of-conduct.html.